gravitational/teleport/rfd/0096-securing-docker-images.md

 ### Collecting the data

-We are already using the scanning tools built-ino AWS ECR, which periodically scans our images and results of the scan into our Panther SIEM instance.
+We are already using the scanning tools built-in to AWS ECR, which periodically scans our images and results of the scan into our Panther SIEM instance.

 To increase the size and quality of the vulnetrability database we scan with, we should